vitorm04/docs.pt-br/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 |5|

 ### <a name="microsoft-provider-specific"></a>Específico do provedor da Microsoft
- [Funções específicas do provedor da Microsoft](../../../../../../docs/framework/data/adonet/ef/sqlclient-for-ef-functions.md) estão no `SqlServer` namespace.
+ As`SqlServer` [funções específicas do provedor da Microsoft](../sqlclient-for-ef-functions.md) estão no namespace.

  Exemplo: